-After creating a microsite, you can customize it extensivly.
-We'll walk through all the options.
+After creating a microsite, you can customize it extensively.
+We’ll walk through all the options.

-To get started, select the name of the microsite you wish to customize.
-Notice the tabs along the top of the screen.
+Select the name of the microsite you wish to customize.
+You are brought to a new screen.
+Notice the tabs along the top of this screen.
 These tabs represent all the different settings you can customize.

 Let’s walk through each tab.

 - Microsite URL – Here you can see and share the URL of the Microsite using the copy and share icons located beside the microsite URL.
 Note: the URL you share here will be the microsite homepage, which is defined on the Landing Pages tab in a section below.